You may have heard of Blockchain for cryptocurrency, but did you know this technology also…

 The App Design Process Steps: From Concept to Development

-Are you ready to take the first steps toward building your custom mobile app or software product?
+Are you ready to take the first steps toward building your custom mobile app, web app or software product?
 Then let’s look at the eight app design process steps, from concept to development, and get your idea on the road to becoming a finished mobile app, web app, or business automation software.

 When clients come to us with excitement about their ideas, it always reminds me of a valuable lesson in a fun movie we used to watch with our kids called Robots.
 Check out Bigweld’s advice: ‘when you see a need, fill a need.’”

 Step1: Start the App Design Process by Thinking Big About Your Mobile App, Web App or Software Idea

 This part of the app design process – the idea stage – often begins as a napkin sketch design or a doodle on scrap paper.
 To grow the sketch into a more detailed mobile app, web app, software product, or business automation product, spend time thinking big and conceptualizing.
 Write it down, draw, and do whatever it takes for you to make it feel real.

 Don’t limit your app idea based on what you think it will cost or the difficulty of getting it done, that can be addressed later.
 Let your imagination run but remember to focus on the users’ needs, not just what you want to build.
 Also, keep in mind, many end-users don’t know the full scope of what they need until you show them or provide a complete solution, so going above and beyond the immediate need is a good thing.

 Step 2: Get Feedback from Potential Users About Your App or Software Product

 Now that you have a more detailed app or software idea that feels real, ask trusted connections how they feel about it (those who will not steal it) and try to get honest feedback.
 Gaining real-world input on how you can improve your app or product is priceless during the app design and development process – before you spend a lot of money creating it only to have to make sweeping changes later.